GAIA-UNIL/G2S/README.md

 ## Run the server

+:warning: The utilization of the server generate logs- and data-files, in subfolder `build/build-*/logs` and `build/build-*/data` that are originally saved for debug purpose, and are currently not automatically removed.
+This can be managed by the user manually or with a cron task.

 #### Ubuntu / macOS
 Run `./server` in `build/c++-build` or `build/intel-build`, respectively for the standard or Intel version
 Options: